 As a chamber musician, soloist or as a chamber orchestra member, Mr. Gollo has been in uncountable scenarios around the globe as the Philadelphia Chamber Music Society (Philadelphia, USA), 92Y-Kaufmann Concert Hall (NY, USA), Cadogan Hall (London, UK – BBC Proms Festival), National Gallery of Art (Washington DC, USA), Carnegie Hall (NY, USA), Bolivar Hall (London, UK), Teatro Teresa Carreño (Caracas, Venezuela), Chamber Music Society of Detroit and Auditorio Blas Galindo, (Mexico City, Mexico).

-Fourteen years ago, Mr. Gollo created the Nuevo Mundo Festival & Academy, the most important international chamber music festival and summer academy in Venezuela – which just had its first international edition in Aruba in Summer 2015.
-Due to Gollo’s enormous success as an entrepreneur musician and support to the community he and his festival have been recipient of many honors and awards.
+Fourteen years ago, Mr. Gollo created the Nuevo Mundo Festival & Academy, the most important international chamber music festival and summer academy in Venezuela – which recently became the Aruba Symphony Festival in Summer 2017.
+Due to Gollo’s enormous success as an entrepreneur musician and support to the community he and his festival have been recipients of many honors and awards.

 La Catrina Quartet